Columbia Center for Oral History Research: The Telling Lives Oral History Project

 This was the first public oral history program because it was run in public schools as an after school program and worked with the Local 40 Ironworkers.
 The ironworkers were interviewed to talk about the incident, but this project focused on children both as a means to gain their perspective but also to help these children make sense of what happened as it pertains to them.
 Both the School for International Studies in Brooklyn and the Dr. Sun Yat Sen Middle School 131 participated.
 The original funding was provided by the New York Times Foundation and the 9/11 Neediest Fund but it wasn't until the ChevronTexaco Foundation began to fund the project did it become a permanent initiative in 2003.
 Initially the International School compiled a book of their experiences, and the Chinatown located Dr. Sun Yat Sen school created a museum exhibit for the Museum of Chinese in the Americas.
 Once ChevronTexaco got involved, and the permanent school program was introduced, classes were required to make either a book or a documentary to be shown publicly.

 The Chinatown Documentation Project

 This project was a collaborative project between CCOH, the Museum of Chinese in the Americas, The City University of New York, 9/11 Digital Archives, and New York University's Asian/Pacific/American Studies Program.
-Rockafeller Foundation generously funded the program and the goal was to simply document using oral history the effects of 9/11 on Chinatown.
+Rockafeller Foundation funded the program and the goal was to simply document using oral history the effects of 9/11 on Chinatown.